dof-dss/nicsdru_unity/README.md

 4. You may need to run the 'migrate-import' command a few times until it completes.

-5. When all content has been migrated, import config again:
+5. When all content has been migrated, make sure that all nodes are published if appropriate:
+`lando drupal --uri=http://uregni.gov.uk.lndo.site unity:migrate:post:publish_status`

+6. Import config again:
 `lando drush import-config`

-6. Import blocks saved in config using the 'structure sync' module (select option 1 - 'Full'):
+7. Import blocks saved in config using the 'structure sync' module (select option 1 - 'Full'):
 `lando drush import-blocks`

-7. Make sure that all nodes are published if appropriate:
-`lando drupal --uri=http://uregni.gov.uk.lndo.site unity:migrate:post:publish_status`

 ## Code workflow